OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 You've already seen how to identify and edit the content in your markup.
 If the task still seems difficult when you take a look at the massive Office Open XML package generated for your document, following is a quick summary of recommended steps to help you edit that package down quickly.

-> [!NOTE]
-> Remember that you can use all .rels parts in the package as a map to quickly check for document parts that you can remove.
+Remember that you can use all .rels parts in the package as a map to quickly check for document parts that you can remove.

 1. Open the flattened XML file in Visual Studio and press Ctrl+K, Ctrl+D to format the file.
 Then use the collapse/expand buttons on the left to collapse the parts you know you need to remove.
 You might also want to collapse long parts you need, but know you won't need to edit (such as the base64 binary data for an image file), making the markup faster and easier to visually scan.